Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   Enter the date of birth or click the ![Calendar](../../Assets/Icons/Calendar.png "[Calendar]") (Calendar) button to select the date.

   - *Supervisor*
-  Click the drop-down list to select the corresponding supervisor.
+  Click the drop-down list to select the person responsible for this customer/supplier.

   - *Area*
   Enter the applicable area, if necessary.

-  [comment]: <> (Gebiet/Area?
-Meaning department?
-Business area/unit?)

   - *Last pers. contact*
   Enter the date of the last personal contact or click the ![Calendar](../../Assets/Icons/Calendar.png "[Calendar]") (Calendar) button to select the date.